In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 A torn (perforated) eardrum is not usually serious and often heals on its own without any complications.
-It may cause hearing loss, in which case a small procedure to repair it is an option.
+It may cause hearing loss or repeated ear infections, in which case a small procedure to repair it is an option.
 See the separate leaflet called Perforated Eardrum for more details.

 The need for an eardrum

 Part of the job of the eardrum is to boost (amplify) sound.
 Without the eardrum the sound will still reach the middle ear; however, it will not be as loud.
 Its other job is to seal off the middle ear and prevent it from damage by water and soap.

 Causes of conductive hearing loss: the middle ear